nokia/LearningStore/web/EDITION.md

 However it is safer to reject all imports in case of conflicts, with the `alt-r` command and resolve the conflicts before importing again.

+## Local Storage
+The application relies on the HTML5 local storage API.
+The following names are used to make data persistent:
+* localStorage.authorID: stores the browser / author unique ID.
+* localStorage.edit: contains the saved operations.
+* localStorage.editPos: defines the current position in localStorage.edit after undo / redo operations.